ergoplatform/ergodocs/docs/mining/pools.md

 Mining pools are groups of miners who combine their computational resources to increase their chances of finding a block.
 The reward is then split among the pool members, proportional to the amount of work they contributed.

+/// admonition | Distribute your hashrate!
+Keep Ergo decentralised!
+    type: warning
+Please distribute your hashrate and mine towards smaller pools!
 A comprehensive list of Ergo mining pools is available on [Mining Pool Stats](https://miningpoolstats.stream/ergo).
+///

 ## Earnings and Pool Size